RobinFrugte97/Progressive-Web-App-2020/readme.md

 ## To-Do

-- install and use dotenv
+- install and use dotenv check
-- change sw sequence, to check cache before fetching
+- change sw sequence, to check cache before fetching check
+-